nolageek/Discogs-Collection-Page/README.md

 ## Current Functionality:
 * Pulls down list of folders.
 * Displays gallery view of album covers, with release and artist names and some additional information.
-* Stores JSON data locally to cut down on API calls (updated via cron job).
+* ~~Stores JSON data locally to cut down on API calls (updated via cron job).~~ This is no longer default behavior.
+Now pulls data down using API when needed.
+* Auto paginates (50 per page by default,)
 * Stores cover images locally to cut down on API calls (updated via cron job).
 * I do not intend to display your items for sale.